 What’s the interest rate?

-The interest rate is fixed at 7.21%.
+The interest rate is currently fixed at 6.84%.
 Interest is charged from the date of the first disbursement until the loan is paid in full.

 Other than interest, is there a charge to get a PLUS Loan?